 Inorganic debris such as rust, dust, sand and other particulates usually find their way into the fuel during the transportation and delivery process from the refinery to the fuel pump.
 This dirt is abrasive and causes excessive wear and tear on engine parts.

-The best tank cleaning systems are multi-stage systems that use a variety of inline fuel conditioning and filtration technologies and don’t rely on just one process, such as a centrifuge.
+The best tank cleaning systems are multi-stage systems.
+They would use a variety of inline fuel conditioning and filtration technologies and don’t rely on just one process, such as a centrifuge.

 What about Diesel Additives?